gebes/there/README.md

 ```

 Just create a new router instance and register some routes. `there` provides simple builder patterns, so you don't need to
-write `router.` for every route or Middleware.
+write `router.` for every route or middleware.

 ### Listen to a port
 ```go